NU - Nursing (NU)

 NU 655.
 Psychiatric Mental Health Nurse Practitioner (PMHNP) V. (4 Credits)

 PMHNP V builds on previous courses in the PMHNP track and prepares the student for practice.
 This course presents advanced concepts for refining the student's ability to identify and apply theoretical content and clinical practice guidelines for assessing, diagnosing, and intervening in the dysfunctional coping patterns and psychiatric disorders of individuals and families, and groups across the lifespan.
 In addition to expanding on clinical aspects of the PMHNP role, the course introduces professional aspects of the PMHNP role in the healthcare delivery system and a variety of conceptual models and therapies related to the practice of group therapy.
 Clinical practicum provides students the opportunity to integrate theory and practice in supervised clinical experiences.
 Students will complete a total of 100 clinical hours with an approved site and preceptor.
+The required on-campus intensive will take place during this course.
 Prerequisites: NU 508, NU 607, NU 614, NU 650, NU 651, NU 652, NU 653, NU 654.

 Course Fees: $100